 Whether you’re just starting out in the terrain park, or you’re seasoned at hitting jumps and sliding rails– our terrain parks have something for everyone.
 Start out with the beginner features in Minnow Park and work your way up from there.
 The Chair 3 area is basecamp for park riding– you can lap the chair all day, hitting different features in any of the parks from beginner to advanced.
 Looking for a boardercross / skiercross course?
-Head to Chair 7’s Goat Haunt Course.
+Head to Chair 7’s Goat Haunt Course and race your buddies.
 Terrain Park opening dates are weather dependent and vary from year to year.
-Please keep an eye on Whitefish Mountain Resort’s Facebook page for regular park updates.
+Follow us on social media for regular park updates!

 Minnow Park – Chair 3